Robot72/Study/works/r.md

 </pre>

 Feature of the model-class.
 It allows add json response for methods.
 The methods will be execute function of the action controller's.
-To do http-request may at the url-address: /ajax/module/method
+To do http-request may at the url-address: '/ajax/module/method'.
+For the feature need implement follow a method:
 <pre>
 public function index($mname)
 {